REALWorld Law

 Norway

-The main sources of law that govern and regulate contracts for the design or carrying out of building works are the different standard documents agreed and developed by contractors and builders in collaboration.
-Different standard documents apply depending on the type of work being undertaken.
-For instance, the NS 8405 is designed for a contractual relationship in which one party (the contractor) agrees to undertake building or civil engineering work for another party (the client), where most of the drawings, descriptions and calculations are to be provided by the client.
-NS 8407, on the other hand, is a classic procurement and construction (design and build (D&B) procurement) document.
+The main sources of law that govern and regulate contracts for the design or carrying out of building works are the different standard form contracts (the so called NS contracts) agreed and developed by contractors and builders in collaboration.
+Different standard form contracts apply depending on the type of work being undertaken.
+For instance, the standard form contract NS 8405 is designed for a contractual relationship in which one party (the contractor) agrees to undertake building or civil engineering work for another party (the client), where most of the drawings, descriptions and calculations are to be provided by the client.
+The standard form contract NS 8407, on the other hand, is a classic design and build (D&B) contract.

-Most of the standard documents have been interpreted by legal theory and case law.
+Most of the standard form contracts have been interpreted by legal theory and case law and is therefore supplemented by these sources of law.

-In addition, the Planning and Building Act of 2008 (and its related regulations), lays down formal standards which apply to construction projects.
+In addition, the Planning and Building Act of 2008 (Plan- og bygningsloven) ,and its related regulations, lays down formal standards which apply to construction projects eg standards for building safety, aesthetics, and functionality.

 Poland